StruthioninePlatypus/Particle-Recognition/README.md

-Currently working on plishing code and increasing usability.
+Currently working on polishing code and increasing usability.